liminm/meal-mentor/README.md

 - **Database (PostgreSQL)**: Stores user data, feedback, and logs.
 - **LLM Integration (OpenAI API)**: Processes queries to generate personalized responses.
 - **Monitoring (Grafana)**: Visualizes system performance and user interactions.
-- **Ingestion Pipeline**: Automates data processing and indexing for recipe recommendations with an ingestion script.
+- **Ingestion Pipeline**: Automates data processing and indexing for recipe recommendations with an automatic ingestion script when the app is started.
 - **Feedback Mechanism**: Collects user ratings and comments to improve recommendations.

 ### Dataset: Healthy Diet Recipes